Endometriosis: disease of the inner matrix

 endos (inside) · metra (womb) · -osis (disease)

 Chronic pelvic pain.
 Fatigue.
 Constipation.
 Diarrhea.
 Severe bloating.
 Heavy bleeding and anemia.
 Irregular menstrual cycles.
 Abdominal pain.
 Deep low-back pain.
 Depression.
 Anxiety.
 Infertility.
-Miscarriages.
+Pregnancy loss.
 More pain.

-These are symptoms and consequences of endometriosis, a chronic and often debilitating disease affecting 10-15% of people born with ovaries (and sometimes those without!).
+These are symptoms and consequences of endometriosis, a chronic and often debilitating disease affecting around 10% of cis-women and people born with ovaries and a uterus (and sometimes those without!*).
 It is characterized by the presence of endometrium-like tissue attached to other organs around the body, most often in the pelvic cavity, but it is sometimes found on/in the appendix, gallbladder, liver, kidneys, lungs, etc. It often leads to the formation of scar tissue, and when endometriosis penetrates the walls of organs (deep-infiltrating endometriosis), it can lead to a condition known as "frozen pelvis."
-A related condition is adenomyosis, which is even more difficult to diagnose and treat, because it can lead to life-threatening hemorrhaging cured only with hysterectomy.
+A related condition is adenomyosis, in which uterine lining grows into the wall of the uterus itself.
+To date, the only effective treatment for adenomyosis is hysterectomy, and it can only be definitively diagnosed with a biopsy, which is often done after the removal of the uterus.
+Improved ultrasound techniques are becoming more effective at diagnosing endometriosis and its cousin adenomyosis, but there is still a long way to go in terms of non-surgical treatment.